Complex slow waves in the human brain under 5-MeO-DMT

-Abstract of Complex slow waves radically reorganise human brain dynamics under 5-MeO-DMT
+Abstract of Complex slow waves in the human brain under 5-MeO-DMT

-5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT) is a psychedelic drug known for its uniquely profound effects on subjective experience, reliably eradicating the perception of time, space, and the self.
-However, little is known about how this drug alters large-scale brain activity.
-We collected naturalistic electroencephalography (EEG) data of 29 healthy individuals before and after inhaling a high dose (12mg) of vaporised synthetic 5-MeO-DMT.
-We replicate work from rodents showing amplified low-frequency oscillations, but extend these findings with novel tools for characterising the organisation and dynamics of complex low-frequency spatiotemporal fields of neural activity.
-We find that 5-MeO-DMT radically reorganises low-frequency flows of neural activity, causing them to become incoherent, heterogeneous, viscous, fleeting, nonrecurring, and to cease their typical travelling forwards and backwards across the cortex compared to resting state.
-Further, we find a consequence of this reorganisation in broadband activity, which exhibits slower, more stable, lowdimensional behaviour, with increased energy barriers to rapid global shifts.
-These findings provide the first detailed empirical account of how 5-MeO-DMT sculpts human brain dynamics, revealing a novel set of cortical slow wave behaviours, with significant implications for extant neuroscientific models of serotonergic psychedelics.
+5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT) is a psychedelic drug known for its uniquely profound effects on consciousness; however, it remains unknown how it affects the brain.
+We collected electroencephalography (EEG) data of 29 healthy individuals before and after inhaling a high dose (12-mg) of vaporized synthetic 5-MeO-DMT.
+We replicate results from rodents showing amplified low-frequency oscillations but extend these findings by characterizing the complex organization of spatiotemporal fields of neural activity.
+We find that 5-MeO-DMT radically reorganizes low-frequency flows, causing them to become heterogeneous, viscous, and nonrecurring and to cease their travel forward and backward across the cortex.
+Further, we find a consequence of this reorganization in broadband activity, which exhibits more stable low-dimensional behavior with increased energy barriers for rapid global shifts.
+These findings provide a detailed empirical account of how 5-MeO-DMT sculpts human brain dynamics, revealing a set of atypical cortical slow-wave behaviors with significant implications for neuroscientific models of serotonergic psychedelics.

 Authors: George Blackburne, Rosalind G. McAlpine, Marco Fabus, Alberto Liardi, Sunjeev K. Kamboj, Pedro A. M. Mediano & Jeremy I. Skipper

-Summary of Complex slow waves radically reorganise human brain dynamics under 5-MeO-DMT
+Summary of Complex slow waves in the human brain under 5-MeO-DMT

 5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT) is a potent psychedelic drug known for its profound effects on subjective experience.
 Despite its involvement in clinical trials for various mental health conditions, little is known about how it alters large-scale brain activity in humans.
 The drug is known to reliably eradicate the perception of time, space, and self, making it a unique tool for investigating neural processes related to alterations in subjective experience.